mirazle/talkn/markdowns/lightsail(AmazonLinux2).md

 > Renewals are treated specially: they don’t count against your Certificates per Registered Domain limit, but they are subject to a Duplicate Certificate limit of 5 per week.
 Note: renewals used to count against your Certificate per Registered Domain limit until March 2019, but they don’t anymore.
 Exceeding the Duplicate Certificate limit is reported with the error message too many certificates already issued for exact set of domains.

 https://letsencrypt.org/docs/rate-limits/

+# NEXT STEPS:

+NEXT STEPS:

+- This certificate will not be renewed automatically.
+Autorenewal of --manual certificates requires the use of an authentication hook script (--manual-auth-hook) but one was not provided.
+To renew this certificate, repeat this same certbot command before the certificate's expiry date.

 # MongoDB インストール